 What is Glutamate and How it’s Related to L-glutamine?

 You’ll notice that I will mostly focus on the action of glutamate here.
 The latter and L-Glutamine are technically two different amino acids but our bodies convert L-Glutamine into Glutamate and vice versa.
-If you care you should look up more info to establish this link for yourself as it is widely available on the net.

 The key thing to remember is that glutamate is one of your primary excitatory neurotransmitters or brain signalers.
 It has many important roles like stimulating your brain cells so you can talk, think, process information, learn, remember.
 It animates us!